aelintra/sark6api_L11/docs/auth.md

-# Authorization
+# Authentication

-Before you can use the API you must be authorised.
+Before you can use the API you must be authenticated.
 Sark65 API uses Laravel Sanctum, which is token based, a little like Github personal-access-tokens.
 Before you can use the API you must have a Bearer Token.
 You may obtain a token in one of two ways:-

 * an administrator may issue you with a traditional UID/PWD.
-When you authorize yourself (i.e. login) with the correct credentials then you will be returned a "Bearer Token" which you must supply in the Auth Header for all subsequent calls to the API.
+When you authenticate yourself (i.e. login) with the correct credentials then you will be returned a "Bearer Token" which you must supply in the Auth Header for all subsequent calls to the API.

 * an administrator may issue you directly with a Bearer Token.
 In these cases there is no requirement to login.
 Instead you simply use the Bearer Token when you issue a request to the API.

 As an <i>unauthorised</i> user, the ONLY API endpoint you can access is <i>login</i>.
-Unless, or until, you succesfully authorize yourself then you will have no other access.
+Unless, or until, you succesfully authenticate yourself then you will have no other access.
 It therefore follows that ALL other requests must be accompanied by a Bearer Token in the Auth Header.

 ---